SIsilicon/WorldEdit-BE-Docs/docs/usage/tools.md

 !!!
 Note

-    Both the selection and navigation wand are tools.
+    Both the selection and navigation wand are tools, and can be binded to other items with `;tool selwand` and `;tool navwand` respectively.

+## Binding and unbinding

+The act of associating a tool with an item is called "binding".
+This allows you to use tools by using the bound item.
+Most vanilla items can be bound to a tool.
+Just hold the item while using the `;tool` command.
+You can also unbind tools by using `;tool none`.

 ## Stacker wand

-The stacker wand is the only other tool that is currently implemented, but it is very useful.
+The stacker wand is a simple yet powerful tool.
 It acts like the `;stack` comnand, but on individual blocks.
 Useful for when you want to extend things like walls and roofs quickly.
 To get one, just type `;tool stacker amount` where `amount` is the amount of times a block will get stacked.
-To prevent the stack from going through other blocks though, type `;tool stacker amount mask` where `mask` determines what kind of blocks the stack will go through.
+To prevent the stack from going through other blocks though, type `;tool stacker amount mask` where `mask` determines what kind of blocks the stack can go through.

 !!!
 Example